 What are the Signs of a Miscarriage?

 The most familiar sign of a miscarriage is vaginal bleeding that might look like the usual menstrual blood.
-You can identify the difference between miscarriage bleeding and menstrual bleeding by the appearance of clots in the blood.
+You may find it difficult to see the difference between miscarriage bleeding and menstrual bleeding as both may have blood clots.

-Also, a miscarriage bleeding is accompanied by abdominal cramps that are quite stronger than normal menstrual cramps.
+Usually, a miscarriage has vaginal bleeding accompanied by abdominal cramps that are quite stronger than normal menstrual cramps.
 However, some women mentioned that they did not feel any cramping during their miscarriage.

 Aside from vaginal bleeding, here are other miscarriage warning signs you need to watch out for: